apache/mxnet/docs/tutorials/scala/mxnet_scala_on_intellij.md

 **Step 6.** Build the project:
 - To build the project, from the menu choose Build, and then choose Build Project.
+* Note that if you run into ```bad option: '-make:transitive'```, please follow the [how to solve scalac-error-bad-option-maketransitive](https://stackoverflow.com/questions/35016945/scalac-error-bad-option-maketransitive-on-mvn-package-via-command-line)

 **Step 7.** Run the Hello World App: